Hecter94/EndlessSky-PluginArchive/Working/captureable.person.ships/README.md

 After you've killed them all, you receive a small unique gift.<br>
 <br>
 I tested this plugin with 10x KIV349, all equipped with Mereti beam weapons, was probably an overkill on most.
 Boarding "Zitchas"(1000 crew) needed an Echo-Galleon, and I tried it with hand2hand outfits plugin.
 Maybe it works with nerve gas too.<br>
-In cap_persons.txt you find the following line under gamerules: "#	"person spawn period" 2000".
-If you remove the "#" the spawning speed is increased to one spawn in around half a minute.<br>
+If you set the gamerules to	"person spawn period" 2000 and "person spawn weight" 0 , the spawning speed is increased to one spawn in around half a minute.<br>
 <ul>
 <li>"vyu-Ir" (not a person ship, but unique | found south-western of Gegno)</li>
 <li>"Michael Zahniser" (found everywhere | Kestrel + Finch)</li>